Skeptor/multimediaContent/README.md

     request list of all movies
   GET #show
     returns the Movie object by id
-  PUT #update
+    returns an error if the Movie id does not exists PUT #update
     updates the Movie information
   DELETE #destroy